 Heart disease remains the No. 1 killer of men and women.
-Yet, estimates are that it is 82 percent preventable through lifestyle and efforts to stay heart healthy, according to the National Institutes of Health.
+Yet 80% of heart disease is preventable through lifestyle and efforts to stay heart healthy.

-African Americans, for example, tend to have higher rates of diabetes, obesity, high blood pressure and untreated high cholesterol—all very powerful risk factors for cardiovascular disease and poor outcomes.
-As a result, African Americans have the highest rates of heart disease.
+Black adults, for example, tend to have higher rates of diabetes, obesity, high blood pressure and untreated high cholesterol.
+These are all risk factors for heart disease and poor outcomes.
+As a result, Black Americans have the highest rates of heart disease.

-Until recently, women have also had higher rates of deaths due to cardiovascular disease.
+Until recently, women have also had higher rates of deaths due to heart and blood vessel disease.
 When compared to men, women are less likely to survive a first heart attack, and young women have the poorest outcomes after a heart attack.

 So what’s behind these trends?
-A number of factors may contribute to the health disparities among gender and racial/ethnic groups.
+A number of factors may contribute to the health disparities based on sex, and racial or ethnic groups.
 For example:

-A typical cardiovascular clinical trial often includes many more men than women.
-In fact, very few studies have an enrollment that is half women.
+A typical cardiovascular clinical trial often included many more men than women.
+In fact, women made up half of the participants in very few studies.

-Even when research studies include women, there is evidence that sex-related differences are often not examined, even in deeper analyses of the data.
+Even when research studies include women, sex-related differences are often not examined.

 In addition, more than half of trials for coronary heart disease over a decade failed to enroll any patients over 75 years old.

 Other factors are also at play including: